Hotrook/sensor-statistics/README.md

 sbt run
 ```
 That's all!
 It while take a while to compile the project and you will have your sensor statistics in Standard Output.

+## Improvement ideas
+* adding some library for streaming data with `back-pressure` feature
+* rethink communication to adjust it to `let it crash` approach
+* use types bigger than `Int` to store temperature